-During the first quarter of 2011, the Company began to invest in a portfolio of mutual funds as an economic hedge against the Company's deferred compensation program.
+The Company invests in a portfolio of mutual funds as an economic hedge against the Company's deferred compensation program.
 See Note 17 for further information.
 These securities are carried at fair value, with changes in fair value recorded in Other Revenue, Including Interest, on the Consolidated Statements of Operations.
-The Company had net realized and unrealized gains (losses) of \$1,025 and (\$412) for the years ended December 31, 2012 and 2011.
+The Company had net realized and unrealized gains (losses) of \$1,344, \$1,025 and (\$412) for the years ended December 31, 2013, 2012 and 2011, respectively.